-- (A) Smoking shall be permitted in designated areas only.
+- occupied rooms and all exitways shall be classified either Class A or B interior finish as defined in NFPA 101, 2000 edition.
+II - (B) In facilities licensed prior to November 13, 1980, all wall and ceiling surfaces shall be smooth and free of highly combustible materials.
+II - (C) In a facility licensed on or after November 13, 1980, for more than twelve (12) residents, the new or replacement floor covering and carpeting shall be Class I interior floor finish in nonsprinklered buildings and Class II interior floor finish in sprinklered buildings as defined in NFPA 101, 2000 edition.
+II/III - (D) All new or replacement curtains and drapes in a licensed facility shall be certified or treated to be flame-resistant as defined in NFPA 101, 2000 edition.
+II - (15) Smoking. - (A) Smoking shall be permitted in designated areas only.
 Areas where smoking is permitted shall be designated as such and shall be supervised either directly or by a resident informing an employee of the facility that the area is being used for smoking.
 II/III - (B) Ashtrays shall be made of noncombustible material and safe design and shall be provided in all areas where smoking is permitted.
 II/III - (C) The contents of ashtrays shall be disposed of properly in receptacles made of non-combustible material.
-II/III

-(15) Trash and Rubbish Disposal.

-- (A) Only metal or UL- or FM-fire-resistant rated wastebaskets shall be used for trash.
+II/III - (16) Trash and Rubbish Disposal. - (A) Only metal or UL- or FM-fire-resistant rated wastebaskets shall be used for trash.
 II - (B) Trash shall be removed from the premises as often as necessary to prevent fire hazards and public health nuisance.
 II - (C) No trash shall be burned within fifty feet (50') of any facility except in an approved incinerator.
 I/II - (D) Trash may be burned only in a masonry or metal container.
 II - (E) The container shall be equipped with a metal cover with openings no larger than one-half inch (1/2") in size.
-III - (16) Standards for Designated Separated Areas. - (A) When a resident resides among the entire general population of the facility, the facility shall take necessary measures to provide such residents with the opportunity to explore the facility and, if appropriate, its grounds.
+III - (17) Standards for Designated Separated Areas. - (A) When a resident resides among the entire general population of the facility, the facility shall take necessary measures to provide such residents with the opportunity to explore the facility and, if appropriate, its grounds.
 When a resident resides within a designated, separated area that is secured by limited access, the facility shall take necessary measures to provide such residents with the opportunity to explore the separated area and, if appropriate, its grounds.
 If enclosed or fenced courtyards are provided, residents shall have reasonable access to such courtyards.
 Enclosed or fenced courtyards that are accessible through a required exit door shall be large enough to provide an area of refuge for fire safety at least thirty feet (30') from the building.
 Enclosed or fenced courtyards that are accessible through a door other than a required exit shall have no size requirements.
 II